-"Had we not better retire, madam," she said to
+"Had we not better retire, madam," she said to the Countess, rising, as if in order to attend her.
 But the Countess retained her seat.

 "It was but a question of habit," she said; "the gentleman's principles are nothing to me, for what I have to tell you is widely blazed, and I care not who hears my share of it.
 You remember-you must have heard, for I think Margaret Stanley would not be indifferent to my fate-that after my husband's murther at Bolton, I took up the standard which he never dropped until his death, and displayed it with my own hand in our Sovereignty of Man."